-"Ban the cultivation" means
+"Banned the cultivation" means

-Regulations, ordinances, or amendments to local government charters that prohibit both the:
+Regulations, ordinances, or amendments to local government charters that prohibit:

-- indoor commercial cannabis cultivation (including mixed light cultivation), and - outdoor commercial cannabis cultivation, within the local government's jurisdiction/authority that is not otherwise preempted by state law.
+- indoor commercial cultivation (including mixed light cultivation), - indoor personal cultivation (including mixed light cultivation), - outdoor commercial cultivation, or

+• outdoor personal cultivation within the local government's jurisdiction/authority that is not otherwise preempted by state law.

-NOTE: Cultivation of cannabis is not banned by a local government if the local government restricts cultivation activities to specific locations pursuant to local zoning ordinances or if the local government requires licensure for specific commercial cannabis cultivation activities provided that such restrictions do not result in the prohibition of all indoor commercial cultivation, and outdoor commercial cannabis cultivation, activities within the local government's jurisdiction/authority (see Appendix A).
+NOTE: Cultivation of cannabis is not banned by a local government if the local government restricts cultivation activities to specific locations pursuant to local zoning ordinances or if the local government requires licensure for specific commercial cultivation activities provided that such restrictions do not result in the prohibition of all indoor commercial cultivation, indoor personal cultivation, outdoor commercial cultivation, or outdoor personal cultivation activities within the local government's jurisdiction/authority (see Appendix A).

-"Ban retail sale" means
+"Banned the retail sale" means